How Much Is the Average Settlement for a Back Injury?

 Spinal Cord Injuries

 Spinal cord injuries occur when an accident damages your spinal cord.
 Spinal cord injuries are the most severe form of back injury, potentially producing paralysis and loss of sensation below the level of the damage.
 Since doctors can’t reconnect spinal nerves, these disabilities may be permanent.
+Connect with a spinal cord injury lawyer to receive fair compensation.

 Calculating Damages in a Back Injury Claim